 But if you’re even remotely considering spending money on ads, your money is in a much better place with Accelerator, as you’re not only getting the free JV reciprocation and the promotion to 1000 subscribers, but much more.
 And (although I’ve never tried it myself) they say to run Facebook Ads successfully, targeting people that haven’t heard about you yet, you need to be working with a budget of 20-30,000$.
 Those numbers are crazy.
 So yeah, if you’re as impatient as I am, you absolutely need this.

-Based on the above, even though it does come at a relatively high price, Accelerator is totally worth it in my opinion, and it has everything included to make up for its price tag.
-It would even be worth it if they charged $30 or $40k, but of course you have to decide for your own.
+Based on the above, Accelerator is totally worth it in my opinion, and it has everything included to achieve results.
 I can definitely testify that I’ve had a very positive experience with Coach Foundation and it’s still the best investment I’ve ever made into my coaching business to this day.

 If you’re someone who has connections in the coaching industry, for example friends who are already successful and they can help you out with their advice and by promoting you to their audience, referring to you, and you’re tech-savvy enough to set up your funnels, website, systems, etc, then you don’t need Accelerator.